zwiebert/tronferno-mcu-bin/docs/CLI.md

 #### addressing options

-* a=(id|0) - the adress field of a command usually contains the ID of the sender, or sometimes the receiver
+* a=(id|0) - the address field of a command usually contains the ID of the sender, or sometimes the receiver
   * id - 6 digit hex ID of sender or receiver
   * 0 - use internally stored central unit ID set by config cu. (default)